Dorset Moth Recording Scheme

 Sending your records in

-Towards the end of each year, please submit your Dorset moth records to the County Moth Recorder.
+The best way to submit records is through the Living Record website.
+You can either add records singly or do a bulk spreadsheet upload.
+Alternatively, spreasheet records can be sent to the Verification Team via email at .
 Once verified, your data will be forwarded to the Dorset Environmental Records Centre and the National Moth Recording Scheme .
 For recorders using online recording there is no need to forward data to the County Moth Recorder at the end of the year.

 A plea to moth recorders visiting Dorset